 Machine Learning came a long way from a science fiction fancy to a reliable and diverse business tool that amplifies multiple elements of the business operation.

 Its influence on business performance may be so significant that the implementation of machine learning algorithms is required to maintain competitiveness in many fields and industries.

-The implementation of machine learning into business operations is a strategic step and requires a lot of resources.
-Therefore, it's important to understand what do you want the ML to do for your particular business and what kind of perks different types of ML algorithms bring to the table.
+The implementation of machine learning in business operations is a strategic step and requires a lot of resources.
+Therefore, it’s important to understand what do you want the ML to do for your particular business and what kind of perks different types of ML algorithms bring to the table.

 In this article, we’ll cover the major types of machine learning algorithms, explain the purpose of each of them, and see what the benefits are.

 Algorithms include supervised and unsupervised learning systems as well as Reinforcement and Semi-supervised machine learning technology.

 Supervised Learning Algorithms are the ones that involve direct supervision (cue the title) of the operation.
 In this case, the developer labels sample data corpus and set strict boundaries upon which the algorithm operates.